TheDoer/headless_drupal_api/README.md

 3. Manual installation

-To install the Druact API module, proceed in the usual way: download and unzip it, then place it in the /modules directory for your site.
+To install the Headless API module, proceed in the usual way: download and unzip it, then place it in the /modules directory for your site.
 Navigate to the Extend page (admin/modules) and Headless Headless API.